 Stick to your end of the bargain

 Once your professional is lined up, clarify all expectations as you would for a paying gig.
 Create a written agreement that includes the assignment deliverables, timelines, number of revisions, review process, etc., and then stick to it.
-Unfortunately, it’s my experience and observation that clients attach less value to unpaid work – rather than appreciating the generosity and value of the free services they are getting – and pro bono projects often fall to the wayside.
+Unfortunately, it’s my experience and observation that clients attach less value to unpaid work (rather than appreciating the generosity and value of the free services they are receiving), and pro bono projects often fall to the wayside.

 Keep in mind why they are doing it

-As I mentioned, there are a number of legitimate reasons why a creative professional might be willing to work for free.
-Keep this in mind and ensure they are benefitting as they expected to.
-If your freelancer wants to build his/her portfolio, practice skills and expand his/her network, see the project through to completion.
-When the project is done, be sure to provide any samples you have promised, perhaps along with a testimonial and allow him/her to publish your organization’s name in their client list.
+As I mentioned, there are several legitimate reasons a creative professional might be willing to work for free.
+Keep this in mind and ensure they are benefitting as they deserve and expect to.
+If your freelancer seeks to build their portfolio, practice their skills, and expand their network, have the courtesy to see the project through to completion.
+When the project is done, provide any samples you have promised, perhaps along with a testimonial and allow them to publish your organization’s name in their client list.

 Budget for the future

-Although I’ve shared my thoughts on navigating a pro bono situation, it’s not something I recommend as a sustainable practice.
-If you needed help for this project, it’s a sign that you may need to build a marketing/communications budget for the future.
-Marketing and communications are necessary to driving your ‘business’ forward and should be treated as a legitimate budget line/expense.
+Although I’ve shared my thoughts on navigating a pro bono situation, I don’t believe it’s a sustainable practice.
+If you needed help for this project, it’s a sign that you may need to build a marketing communications budget for the future.
+Marketing and communications are necessary to drive your mission forward and should be treated as a legitimate budget line/expense.

 Related Posts